Check this list if you have questions about the class.

 warm up day

-Look at the whiteboard.
+Look at the board.
 If you see a time posted, that means you have a warm up activity.

-The whiteboard will have the agenda for the class period.
+The board will have the agenda for the class period.

-Look at the whiteboard.
+Look at the board.
 If you see a smiley face, you have an assessment.

 You will clear your desktop and wait for assessment directions.